netkicorp/netkidocs/onboard_id_theme_v2.md

 All colors use hex strings (e.g., `"#3B82F6"` or `"#FF3B82F6"` with alpha).
 Any property left `null`/`nil` uses the default SDK styling.

-> **Platform Note:** The theming API is identical on iOS and Android.
-Code examples show both platforms for reference.
+> **Platform Note:** The theming API is identical across iOS, Android, and Flutter.
+Code examples show all platforms for reference.

 ---